quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Probe Timeout Replaces RTO and TLP

 QUIC uses a probe timeout (PTO; see {{pto}}), with a timer based on TCP's RTO computation.
-QUIC's PTO includes the peer's maximum expected acknowledgement delay instead of using a fixed minimum timeout.
+QUIC's PTO includes the peer's maximum expected acknowledgment delay instead of using a fixed minimum timeout.
 QUIC does not collapse the congestion window until persistent congestion ({{persistent-congestion}}) is declared, unlike TCP, which collapses the congestion window upon expiry of an